-Some churches provide a live worship team while others stream music from Spotify or Google Play Music.
+Some Alphas provide a live worship team while others stream music from an online platform (eg. Spotify, YouTube).
 Think about your context (home Alpha, church, in-person, online etc) and the people with musical talent on your Alpha team.

 The best genre of music is the type that makes your guests feel the most welcome.
 For younger groups, you might want to have upbeat, energetic music playing 5 or 10 minutes before your Alpha begins.
 For older crowds, you could have relaxing instrumental music.
 If you have a variety of ages at your Alpha, usually lively, fun music is enjoyed by all.